taxlegit-dev/vectorless-rag/README.md

 ...
 ```

-You can either generate the PageIndex tree structure with this open-source repo, or try our [API](https://docs.pageindex.ai/quickstart) service.
+You can generate the PageIndex tree structure with this open-source repo, or use our [API](https://docs.pageindex.ai/quickstart)

 ---

-# 📦 Package Usage
+# ⚙️ Package Usage

 You can follow these steps to generate a PageIndex tree from a PDF document.